AdamGoldsmith/terraform-lxd/terraform/gitlab/NOTES.md

 # Notes

 When creating the container for gitlab there are some special requirements.
-In the lxd_container resoource creation section of the file `terraform/gitlab/gitlab.tf`, notice the following options:
+In the lxd_container resource creation section of the file `terraform/gitlab/gitlab.tf`, notice the following options:

 ```
   config = {